Symbolic powers via extension: Symbolic Powers and Resurgence via flat extension

 \begin{proposition} If the ring homomorphism $\phi: A \to B$ is flat then $B_{\mathfrak{p}}$ is an integral domain if only if $\mathfrak{p}B$ prime. \end{proposition}

 \begin{proof} Since $\phi$ is flat, we can consider $\mathfrak{p} \otimes_A B$ as $\mathfrak{p}B$.
 It's easy to see the followings:

 \end{proof}

-This proposition implies that if $A$ is reduced, and $\phi$ has prime extension property, then $B$ is also reduced.
+This proposition implies that if $A$ is reduced, and $\phi$ has \emph{prime extension property}, then $B$ is also reduced.
 Indeed, if $A$ contains the zero ideal as a prime ideal, so does $B$.
-It also gives us an enormous class of examples.
-If $\phi$ is a prime extension, then every $B_{\mathfrak{p}}$ is an integral domain, which is geometrically interesting.
-Before we give an example, we recall the following lemma.
+If $\phi$ is a prime extension, then every $B_{\mathfrak{p}}$ is an integral domain.
+We are ready to give a geometric example if we recall one more lemma.

 \begin{lemma} \cite[Lemma 10.39.5]{stacks-project} Let $M$ be an $R$-module, then $M$ be a flat $R$-module if only if for every ideal $I \subset R$ the map $I \otimes_R M \rightarrow R \otimes_R M$ is injective. \end{lemma}